Co-creating rural regenerative futures, as a community, from the ground up.

 Our team has grown from three to five in 2025!
 Five women, rooted across our rural bioregion.

-From left to right: Laura Tyley (Someset), Huda Javed (Dorset), Deanne Tremlett (Somerset), Emma Butterworth (Devon), Jennifer Morisetti (Dorset).
+From left to right: Laura Tyley (Somerset), Huda Javed (Dorset), Deanne Tremlett (Somerset), Emma Butterworth (Devon), Jennifer Morisetti (Dorset).

 What We DoWe’re transforming the cultural, relational and systemic conditions that shape life in rural places.